 The Key Monastery is one of the famous sightseeing points in the Spiti Valley.
 Situated at 4,166 meters, the biggest monastery in the region is more than 800 years old and belongs to the sect of Tibetan Buddhism known as Gelugpa.
 This is a monastery where a large population of monks resides and the facilities in the place include a setup for studying and for meditation.
 It is one of the most popular places to visit during Spiti road trip.

 Langza Village has fossils dating back to millions of years as well as a very beautiful sight of Chau Chau Kang Nilda.
-It is perched at an altitude of 4,400m with a large statue of Buddha on the top of the mountain facing the village.
+It is located at an altitude of 4,400m with a large statue of Buddha on the top of the mountain facing the village.
 The tourist interest in the village includes Mud House, interaction with local people, and Langza Monastery.

 Hikkim Village - the place which is famous for having the highest post office in the world.
 Besides this universal fact, it also has a very serene location of the place which makes it a perfect destination for visitors to spend some time here.